robertpiosik/CodeWebChat/README.md

 > [!NOTE]
 > The prompt and edit format instructions are repeated after the context [for better accuracy](https://cookbook.openai.com/examples/gpt4-1_prompting_guide#:~:text=If%20you%20have%20long%20context%20in%20your%20prompt%2C%20ideally%20place%20your%20instructions%20at%20both%20the%20beginning%20and%20end%20of%20the%20provided%20context%2C%20as%20we%20found%20this%20to%20perform%20better%20than%20only%20above%20or%20below.).

-Once the response is generated, CWC's built-in parser extracts code blocks with suggested edits for one-click multi-file changes integration.
+Once the response is generated, sophisticated parser extracts code blocks with suggested edits for one-click multi-file changes integration.

 ## Chatbot initialization